 You can carry an umbrella sword to protect yourself anywhere and anytime.
 It's also an innovative tool and one of the ideal concealed weapons to save your life when you need it the most.

-Looking for more ways to use an umbrella for self-defense?
-Watch this video from Howcast and learn some moves to defend yourself from an attacker:
+Looking for non-lethal self-defense weapons?
+Watch this video from Howcast and learn some moves to defend yourself from an attacker with an umbrella:

-Umbrellas can keep you more than just dry when it’s raining or give you shade when the sun is out.
-While uncommon, you now know its effective use for self-defense.
+Umbrellas can keep you more than just dry when it's raining or give you shade when the sun is out.
+While uncommon, you now know it's one of the most effective self-protection weapons.

 When you find yourself trapped in a dark alley with muggers coming after you, but you don't have a weapon, you can protect yourself with an umbrella.
 Regardless, it's always an advantage to carry an umbrella whatever the weather is.